ShlomiPorush/mailcow-logs-viewer/documentation/API.md

 **New SPF Fields:**
 - `dns_lookups`: Integer count of DNS lookups (0-999)
 - `warnings`: Array of warning messages
+- `checked_ips`: Array of every source IP validated against the record.
+Each entry has:
+  - `ip`: The IP address that was checked
+  - `source`: Where the IP came from - one of `auto-detected` (WAN IP), `transport`, `relayhost`, `configured` (manual entry), `dmarc-history`
+  - `authorized`: Boolean per-IP verdict
+  - The set of validated sources is controlled by the `DOMAIN_SPF_SOURCE_*` settings; the overall check fails if any IP is not authorized.
+Cached results written before this field existed lack the key

 **DKIM Validation:**
 - Fetches expected DKIM record from mailcow API